interledger/rfcs/0026-payment-pointers/0026-payment-pointers.md

 Example: `$example.com/bob`

+Note that the character set of a payment pointer, as with a valid URL, is limited to valid ASCII characters.
+Further work may be done to define mappings from other character sets that support international characters (similar to the rules for Internationalized Domain Names) however, such mappings are not defined in this specification.
+Implementations that attempt to interpret a Payment Pointer that contains non-ASCII characters should be aware of the security risks.

 ## Payment Setup Protocol Receiver Endpoint Resolution

 Given a payment pointer of the form `"$" host path-abempty` the payment setup protocol receiver endpoint URL is: